 Google LLC, with the City of Sunnyvale as the lead California Environmental Quality Act (CEQA) agency, are expected to complete their Draft CEQA document in summer 2019 for their proposed development and their West Channel Enhancement Project.
-Once the Google’s CEQA documents are certified (anticipated in May-June 2020), by the City of Sunnyvale, Valley Water and Google will enter into a cost sharing agreement for Google’s West Channel Enhancement project, where the District financial contribution will be based on the District’s cost to construct their proposed prior flood protection improvements for this 1,100 linear foot section of the existing Sunnyvale West Channel.
+Once the Google’s CEQA documents are certified (anticipated in May-June 2020), by the City of Sunnyvale, Valley Water and Google will enter into a cost sharing agreement for Google’s West Channel Enhancement project, where Valley Water financial contribution will be based on Valley Water’s cost to construct their proposed prior flood protection improvements for this 1,100 linear foot section of the existing Sunnyvale West Channel.

 Project Fact Sheets

 Pursuant to the California Environmental Quality Act, the Santa Clara Valley Water District, as the lead agency for the proposed project, prepared a Draft Environmental Impact Report and a Final Environmental Impact Report to evaluate environmental impacts of the proposed flood protection project.
 Below is a summary of the environmental reports and documents.